 - HCEs come into play for retirement plans

-- Understand who is a highly compensated employee to ensure you treat all employee equally through your business’s 401(k) plan
+- Understand who is a highly compensated employee to ensure you treat all employees equally through your business’s 401(k) plan

 - A highly compensated employee either owns more than 5% of the interest in a business at any time during the year or the preceding year or receives compensation above a certain amount (subject to change each year)

-- Employers need to perform a nondiscrimination test each year
+- Employers with traditional 401(k) plans need to perform a nondiscrimination test each year

 - HCEs may also be considered key employees (depending on if they meet the qualifications)

-For more information on HCEs, nondiscrimination tests, and more, consult the IRS’s website.
+For more information on HCEs, nondiscrimination tests, and more, consult the IRS website.

 This article is updated from its original publication date of June 7, 2012.This is not intended as legal advice; for more information, please click here.